Interested in respiratory therapy? Keep reading for a step-by-step breakdown on how to become a respiratory therapist.

 Below, we’ve outlined the varying salaries respiratory therapists make according to the state they live in.

-Though the national median salary stands at above $62,000 for respiratory therapists, the annual salary varies by state.
-Moreover, the five states that offer the highest salary to respiratory therapists include California, Texas, Florida, New York, and Ohio.
+Though the national median salary stands at above $70,000 for respiratory therapists, the annual salary varies by state.
+Moreover, the five states that offer the highest salary ato respiratory therapists include California, New York, District of Columbia, Alaska, and Washington.

 Overall, when accounting for a respiratory therapist’s median salary compared to other healthcare professionals, they are relatively paid well.